-- 1. Human Rabies Prevention.
+- Human Rabies Prevention.
 Rabies in humans can be prevented either by eliminating exposures to rabid animals or by providing exposed persons with prompt local treatment of wounds combined with appropriate passive and active immunization.
-The rationale for recommending pre-exposure and postexposure rabies prophylaxis and details of their administration can be found in the current recommendations of the Advisory Committee on Immunization Practices (ACIP) of the Public Health Service (PHS).
+The rationale for recommending preexposure and postexposure rabies prophylaxis and details of their administration can be found in the current recommendations of the Immunization Practices Advisory Committee (ACIP) of the Public Health Service (PHS).
 These recommendations, along with information concerning the current local and regional status of animal rabies and the availability of human rabies biologics, are available from state health departments. - 2.
 Domestic Animals.
 Local governments should initiate and maintain effective programs to ensure vaccination of all dogs and cats and to remove strays and unwanted animals.
-Such procedures in the United States have reduced laboratory confirmed rabies cases in dogs from 6,949 in 1947 to 155 in 1991.
-Since more rabies cases are reported annually involving cats than dogs, vaccination of cats should be required.
+Such procedures in the United States have reduced laboratory confirmed rabies cases in dogs from 6,949 in 1947 to 182 in 1992.
+Because more rabies cases are reported annually involving cats than dogs, vaccination of cats should be required.
 The recommended vaccination procedures and the licensed animal vaccines are specified in Parts I and II of the Compendium. - 3.
 Rabies in Wildlife.
 The control of rabies among wildlife reservoirs is difficult.
 Selective population reduction may be useful in some situations, but the success of such procedures depends on the circumstances surrounding each rabies outbreak.
-(See C. Control Methods in Wild Animals.)
+(See C. Control Methods in Wildlife.)